this-is-sreehari/customer_tracker/README.md

 }
 ```
 >Both email and phoneNumber fields are of type String and can be null.

-- Returns `200 OK` as status for successful  `GET` and `POST` requests.
-- An example of a sample response body is given below.
+- A sample response body is shown below.
 ```
 {
     "contact": {